LFE89/nello_one_without_cloud/README.md

 ## Update 2 - Ring bell notifications
 It is possibe to get MQTT messages from nello, as soon as someone rings the bell, by doing a replay attack for this purpose.
-Tradeoff: You'll get notifications, but the door unlock bypass sequence doesn't work anylonger, because nello is in its correct system state.

 ### The replay attack
 Capture at least one message from each of the following topics: